ludwiktrammer/nativescript-open-app/README.md

-# Nativesscript Open App plugin
+# NativeScript Open App plugin
 A NativeScript plugin for opening other applications on the device (with app store fallback)

 ## Usage